SunHigh105/TravelPlanOnMap/readme.md

 - Click "Search" button
 - Map with markers and destinations list are displayed
 - To regist a plan, input plan name and click "Regist" button
-- To edit a plan, click "Edit" button

 **View Registerd Plans**
-- Click "モデルプラン" tab
+- Click "Model Plans" tab
 - Click on any plan name
 - Map with markers and destinations list are displayed